Accounting Schools in New Jersey

 Montclair State University

 Students at Montclair State University can earn a Master of Science in Accounting (MSA).
 The curriculum focuses on the fundamentals of the accounting field, as well as the complexities and real-world issues in the industry.
-Through courses such as Internal Auditing, Ethics in Accounting and Business, Fraud Examination, Business Valuation, and Financial Statement Analysis, students learn functional and technical skills.
-MSA students can earn a supplementary Forensic Accounting Certificate, and students pursuing a Bachelor of Science (BS) in Accounting at Montclair can combine their degree with the MSA to finish in five years.
+Students learn functional and technical skills through courses such as Internal Auditing; Ethics in Accounting and Business; Fraud Examination; Business Valuation; and Financial Statement Analysis.
+MSA students can earn a supplementary graduate certificate in Accounting, Professional Accounting, or Forensic Accounting, and students pursuing a Bachelor of Science (BS) in Accounting at Montclair can combine their degrees with the MSA to finish in five years.
 MSA applicants with an undergraduate degree in accounting or business are preferred.

 Caldwell University

 Caldwell University offers a Master of Science in Accounting (MSA) degree.
 The 30-credit program is ideal for those looking to pursue the CPA designation, and the curriculum covers both the examination material and fulfills the 150-semester hour requirement for licensure.
-Core courses include classes such as Federal Taxation, Accounting Information Systems, and International Accounting, and students can also choose from various accounting electives like Forensic Accounting, Advanced Business Strategy, and Executive Business Communications.
+Caldwell University’s MSA program is offered in an on-campus, hybrid, and online format so that working professionals can choose the schedule that best works for them.
+Core courses include Federal Taxation, Accounting Information Systems, and Financial Statement Analysis.
+Students can also choose from various accounting electives like Forensic Accounting, Advanced Business Strategy, and Executive Business Communications.
 Those without an undergraduate accounting or business background may need to complete additional prerequisite courses before beginning the program.

 Rider University

-Rider University offers a Master of Accountancy (MAcc) degree that can be completed entirely online.
+Rider University offers an AACSB-accredited Master of Accountancy (MAcc) degree that can be completed entirely online.
 This degree is designed for current accounting professionals who are interested in fulfilling the requirements to become a CPA.
-Students can enter the program as part of a cohort to finish in an accelerated 16 months or attend on a part-time basis and follow their own pace.
+Students enter the program at one of six different start times as part of a cohort to finish in as little as 21 months.
 The curriculum follows current accounting industry practices and the application of accounting fundamentals, and students learn about regulatory developments and the knowledge necessary in the field.
-After completing the core curriculum, students can choose electives that match their career interests.
-For those without an accounting academic background, some prerequisites, such as Intermediate Accounting, Cost Accounting, and Auditing, must be completed prior to application.
+After completing the core curriculum, students can choose electives that match their career interests, including adding a concentration in Business Analytics, Finance, Information Systems, Sport Management, or Forensic Accounting.
+For those without an accounting academic background, up to 18 credits of prerequisites, including Fundamentals of Federal Taxation, Cost Management, and Principles of Auditing, must be completed prior to application.

 Rutgers University

-At Rutgers University, students can earn a Master of Accountancy (MAcc) in Financial Accounting in hybrid on-campus and online study.
-Students who need flexibility in their school schedule while still preparing for professional designations like CPA or Certified Management Accountant (CMA) can take advantage of this hybrid format.
+At Rutgers University, students can earn a fully online Master of Accountancy (MAcc).
+Students who need a less traditional school schedule while preparing for professional designations like CPA or Certified Management Accountant (CMA) can take advantage of this online program, which can be completed on a full-time basis in as little as 12 months, or on a part-time basis for those who need more flexibility.
 This program is ideal for recent accounting grads and comprises 30 semester hours.
-Students take advanced accounting courses such as Accounting in the Digital Era, Audit Analytics, Forensic Accounting, and Information Risk Management.
+Students take advanced accounting courses such as Advanced Auditing, Accounting Analytics, Forensic Accounting, and Advanced Taxation.
 Rutgers connects with local and statewide accounting firms to offer networking opportunities to graduate students, and the university also supports professional development and career planning for students.

 New Jersey CPA Requirements

-To begin applying for the CPA licensure in New Jersey through the New Jersey State Board of Accountancy, applicants must complete at least 150 hours of applicable accounting coursework at an accredited university and must also possess at least a bachelor’s degree.
+To begin applying for CPA licensure in New Jersey through the New Jersey State Board of Accountancy, applicants must complete at least 120 hours of applicable accounting coursework at an accredited university and must also possess at least a bachelor’s degree.
 CPA candidates can then sit for the uniform CPA examination.
-After passing the examination, individuals must complete a year, or at least 1,750 hours, of field experience in accounting.
+After passing the examination, applicants must complete a year, or at least 1,750 hours, of field experience in accounting, as well as an additional 30 semester hours of coursework, for a total of 150 hours.
 The state tends to be somewhat flexible in terms of what type of experience it will accept.
 Unlike some states, New Jersey usually counts auditing and private industry work as qualified experience.
 A supervising CPA must verify your work.
 Even after licensure, individuals must complete Continuing Professional Education (CPE) requirements to maintain the professional designation.

-Career Opportunities for Accounting Grads in New Jersey
+Career Opportunities for Accounting Graduates in New Jersey

 Those who choose to pursue the CPA designation may find many opportunities within the state to work for local, statewide, national, and international companies in various accounting roles.
 New Jersey is home to locations for each of the “Big 4” accounting firms, providing many possible career opportunities for accounting program graduates.
 New Jersey’s proximity to the nation’s financial epicenter New York City also attracts many accounting graduates to the state.
-Those who complete their accounting education through one of the state’s institutions may find opportunities for employment in New Jersey or New York.
+Those who complete their accounting education through one of the state’s institutions may find opportunities for employment in New Jersey, New York, or Philadelphia.

 New Jersey Accounting Salary and Jobs by Metro Area